ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity-mid/README.md

    #
    ```

-## E. Deploy the Claims Web API application
+## D. Deploy the Claims Web API application on AKS
-**Approx. time to complete this section: 20 minutes**
+**Approx. time to complete this section: 30 minutes**

 Login to the Linux VM (Bastion Host) via an SSH terminal window.

 Execute the steps below to deploy the Claims Web API application on AKS.

 1. Modify the Claims Web API application configuration file.